 - Camping in Florida Panhandle State Parks: An Unforgettable Experience

-About the Florida Panhandle
+Why You Should Visit the Florida Panhandle

 The Florida Panhandle is the most western region of Florida.
 It’s approximately 200 miles long and 50-100 miles from north to south.
 Stretching along the Gulf of Mexico to the south, it shares a land border with Alabama and Georgia.
 Tallahassee is the largest city in the panhandle, and two of the most popular beach towns are Pensacola and Panama City.